Migrant caravan breaks up in southern Mexico

 Their original plan to travel together to the US border triggered a furious backlash from Trump, who ordered the National Guard deployed to the border and threatened to ax what he called Mexico's "cash cow," the North American Free Trade Agreement (NAFTA).

-The greatly reduced caravan is now planning to pause in Puebla, then continue to Mexico City for a rally and end its activities there.
+The greatly reduced caravan was planning to pause in Puebla, then continue to Mexico City for a rally and end its activities there.

-"We expect around 500 or 600 people to come to Mexico City," said Irineo Mujica, head of the activist group People Without Borders (Pueblo sin Fronteras), which organized the caravan.

-"Others are traveling to other places in Mexico where they know people, or up to the northern border," he said.

-Local authorities were providing free buses to Puebla for the elderly and those traveling with small children.

-Other migrants had to make their way however they could -- commercial buses, walking, hitchhiking or hopping the northbound freight train known as "The Beast," long used by migrants crossing Mexico toward the United States.

-Mexican immigration authorities have been working with the migrants to regularize their status, while quietly urging the caravan to disperse.
+Mexican immigration authorities had been working with the migrants to regularize their status, while quietly urging the caravan to disperse.

-The group is mostly from Honduras, but also includes Salvadorans, Guatemalans and Nicaraguans.
+The group is mostly made up of Hondurans, but also includes Salvadorans, Guatemalans and Nicaraguans.

 Most of them are fleeing the brutal gang violence that has made Central America home to some of the world's highest murder rates.